pnp/blog/content/post/spfx-toolkit-vscode-v-3-0-release/index.md

 ## 🚀 Generate a CI/CD workflow at the start of your work and do not leave it till the very end🤦‍♂️

-'DevOps stuff is not easy' - that's the feedback I got from a developer and personal friend who explained to me why he leaves creating a CI/CD workflow for his SPFx project till the very end or when time is running short and money runs out, he does not create on at all.
+'DevOps stuff is not easy' - that's the feedback I got from a developer and personal friend who explained to me why he leaves creating a CI/CD workflow for his SPFx project till the very end or when time is running short and money runs out, he does not create one at all.
 We asked around and it turns out that a task to create a CI/CD workflow is usually estimated in hours or even days 😮.
 The problem is lack of guidance which is specific for SharePoint Framework projects, and problematic setup which sometimes leads to solutions that are based on bad examples and as a result, we may find workflows with secrets or even passwords present in their YAML definition.

 With SharePoint Framework Toolkit you will be able to create a CI/CD workflow in minutes not hours!
 The VS Code extension will generate the YAML for your SPFx project.